Ilia Malinin: 2020–21 season

 Due to the COVID-19 pandemic, the 2020 ISU Junior Grand Prix circuit, where Malinin would have competed, was cancelled.
 He was instead invited to compete at the 2020 Skate America, where he finished fifth after unveiling two new quadruple jumps – the toe loop and Salchow – that he had learned during lock-down.
 As a result of his placement, he was invited to participate in the Las Vegas Invitational, where he helped Team Tara defeat Team Johnny.
+He gained the nickname "Quad God" after adopting the Instagram handle "quadg0d" in late 2020, as inspiration for the quadruple jumps that he was striving to learn.
 Malinin was unable to compete at the 2021 U.S. Championships after missing the qualifying competition due to an ankle injury.

-2021–22 season: World Junior champion & two Junior Grand Prix gold
+2021–22 season: World Junior champion and two Junior Grand Prix gold

 With the resumption of the Junior Grand Prix circuit, Malinin returned to international competition at the first edition of the 2021 JGP in France in Courchevel, winning the gold medal despite errors on both of his attempted quadruple jumps in his free skate.
 He called it "a struggle since I haven't competed in a year, but I think now that I'm back, things are starting going back to normal."
 At his second event, the 2021 JGP in Austria in Linz, Malinin entered as one of the favorites for the gold medal and won with new personal bests in all segments.
 He landed a quadruple Salchow successfully in the free skate, although he made an error attempting a quadruple toe loop.
 With two gold medals, he qualified for the 2021 Junior Grand Prix Final.
 However, the event was later cancelled due to travel restrictions to Japan prompted by the SARS-CoV-2 Omicron variant.

 Malinin finished the season at the 2022 World Junior Championships, which was delayed from early March to mid-April and relocated from Bulgaria to Estonia.
 He entered the event as the favorite for the gold medal based on his strong season.
 In the short program, he set a new junior world record of 88.99.
 He won the free skate as well, setting junior world records for that segment and for total score, winning the gold medal by a margin of almost 42 points.